 This is very rare.
 And it is sometimes possible, that the source where you watch that video file is damaged or the link is broken.
 Or the terms of service removed that video file from his video platform.
 So then it is best to contact the owner of that website to report this file issue.
 That he or she possible violate one or more term of service guideline that makes the company remove his video.
 And you can try to search on your favorite search engine, and see if that video name is visible in your search results.
 Then you can watch that video from that official source.

 Now you can enjoy back the comfortable video experience you wanted.
 That such as video hosting on YouTube.
 If you find it useful you can share the link on Facebook or share the link on Twitter.
 So your family, friends, or colleges can know about how to fix bad video quality.

 Do the steps work also for my other Chromium web browser such as Microsoft Edge?

-Yes, the Microsoft Edge web browser use the same engine as the Google Chrome web browser.
+Yes, the Microsoft Edge web browser uses the same engine like the Google Chrome web browser.
 And is using also the Chromium engine.
-So the steps are the same to successful solve this video quality problem in your Microsoft Edge web browser.
+So the steps are the same to successfully solve this video quality problem in your Microsoft Edge web browser.

 Can I choose the video high definition quality I want to see?

 Yes, you can choose manually the high definition quality you want to see.
 You can choose between 720p, 1080, 4K, 5K, and 8K.